CNES projects library

 The French defence procurement agency DGA has delegated oversight of the satellites and mission ground segment to CNES, which is also co-system architect and in charge of satellite launch, in-orbit checkout and positioning operations.

 Airbus Defence & Space France is responsible for designing and building the satellites, to be assembled at its Toulouse facility, while Thales Alenia Space will supply the optical instrument.
 Airbus Defence & Space France is also prime contractor for the user ground segment, under contract to DGA.
-Development of the mission ground segment and the mission programming and image processing workflows will involve a number of industry firms including Thales Services, Cap Gemini and CS-SI, ATOS and Telespazio France.
+Development of the mission ground segment and the mission programming and image processing workflows will involve a number of industry firms including Thales Services, Cap Gemini and CS-SI.